crumblingstatue/hexerator/README.md

 - A C++ compiler for building some native dependencies

+## Rust version
+Hexerator only supports latest nightly Rust.
+You need an up-to-date nightly to build Hexerator.
+As Hexerator matures, it will slowly transition to stable Rust.
+The plan is for Hexerator 1.0 to be buildable with a stable Rust version.

 ## Hardware requirements

 - A 32 bit or 64 bit CPU.